 The Happify app combines effective tools and programs to help maintain the brightest and happiest you.
 With the Happify App the goal is simple — empower users to take control of the stress and emotions that come with everyday life.
-This app is free for iPhone and Android/Free
+This app is free for iPhone and Android users.

 2. Brain HQ

 The Brain HQ app is built on the principles of brain plasticity and looks to mold and shape your brain while improving perception, thinking, and decision-making.
-Brain HQ has been tested in studies by researchers from leading institutions and has been shown to work in large-scale randomized clinical trials. iPhone Only/$13.99 per month/$94.99 per year
+Brain HQ has been tested in studies by researchers from leading institutions and has been shown to work in large-scale randomized clinical trials.
+This app costs $13.99 per month or $94.99 per year for iPhone Only.

-This sharpens your memory, attention, and cognitive skills with daily tasks and games to keep your mind consistently challenged. iPhone and Android/$11.99 per month/$59.99 per year for iPhone and Android users.
+This sharpens your memory, attention, and cognitive skills with daily tasks and games to keep your mind consistently challenged.
+This app costs $11.99 per month and $59.99 per year for iPhone and Android users.

 This app offers more than 35+ training activities that focus on skills associated with precision, context, visualization, and more.
-With Elevate, pick the skills you’d like to improve and receive a personalized training program catered to your needs. iPhone and Android/$11.99 per month/$44.99 per year for iPhone and Android users.
+With Elevate, pick the skills you’d like to improve and receive a personalized training program catered to your needs.
+Elevate app costs $11.99 per month and $44.99 per year for iPhone and Android users.

 This app looks to exercise your mind and enhance your mental agility with daily workouts covering up to five areas of focus.
-Peak app price varies for iPhone and Android/Price Varies
+Peak app price varies for iPhone and Android users.

-The mission of this app is to strengthen focus, memory, and intelligence by adapting to your performance and making sure you continue to improve your overall cognitive skills every day. iPhone and Android/Price Varies
+The mission of this app is to strengthen focus, memory, and intelligence by adapting to your performance and making sure you continue to improve your overall cognitive skills every day.
+Neuronation price varies for iPhone and Android users.

 One of the most popular apps, Quizlet gives you the ability to take your notecards anywhere you want.
-Quizlet makes it fun and easy to race against the clock in a game of Match, or you can enhance your studying with the ability to add images and audio. iPhone and Android users, this app is Free.
+Quizlet makes it fun and easy to race against the clock in a game of Match, or you can enhance your studying with the ability to add images and audio.
+For iPhone and Android users, this app is Free.
 However, Quizlet plus costs $14.99 for these users.

 This app wants you to treat your head right with a guided meditation that helps improve awareness, anxiety, and stress.
-Headspace offers 10 x 10-minute meditation exercises designed to put you on a happier, healthier path to success. iPhone and Android/$12.99 per month/$94.99 per year for iPhone and Android users.
+Headspace offers 10 x 10-minute meditation exercises designed to put you on a happier, healthier path to success.
+This app costs $12.99 per month and $94.99 per year for iPhone and Android users.

 Physical exercise has an impact on the health of the brain.
 Regular exercise reduces the danger of cognitive decline with age and protects the brain against degeneration.